facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 > An action is a plain object that represents an intention to change the state.

 A command has the form of present tense imperative.
 It's written in lower camel case notation. **A command doesn't mutate the state**.
 It represents an attempt to mutate the state in a way which can't be predicted by the command itself.
-A command doesn't have the knowledge of the state of the application.
+A command has no knowledge of the state of the application.
 It can have an optional payload containing information useful to make decisions.

 _When you hit the call button, you're sending important information to the elevator.
 In particular, your floor number and the direction it has to take.
 This information can only be sent by the person who hit the button.
 The elevator itself doesn't know where to go, either up or down.
 The elevator knows only where it's located.
 Hitting the button multiple times doesn't affect the behavior of the elevator.
 Indeed, it will ignore any extra requests._